Li Yilong: Career

 Born in Wangcheng County of Changsha, Hunan in June 1956, Li Yilong graduated from Zhongnan University of Economics and Law in 1988.
 He was a sent-down youth during the Down to the Countryside Movement.

-He served in various posts in Changsha People's Government before serving as Communist Party Secretary of Liuyang, a county-level city under the jurisdiction of Changsha, in 2002.
+He served in various posts in Changsha People's Government before serving as Chinese Communist Party Committee Secretary of Liuyang, a county-level city under the jurisdiction of Changsha, in 2002.
 He was mayor of Huaihua from January 2007 to June 2008, and Communist Party Secretary, the top political position in the city, from March 2008 to March 2013.
 Then he was transferred to Hengyang and appointed the Communist Party Secretary there.
-In March 2016, he was named deputy director of Hunan Provincial Rural Work Leading Group, but having held the position for only one month, while he was placed under investigation by the Communist Party's anti-corruption agency.
+In March 2016, he was named deputy director of Hunan Provincial Rural Work Leading Group, but having held the position for only one month, while he was placed under investigation by the Central Commission for Discipline Inspection.

 Downfall

 On September 23, 2016, he was detained by the Hunan Provincial People's Procuratorate.
-On November 23, he was expelled from the Communist Party of China (CPC) and dismissed from public office.
+On November 23, he was expelled from the Chinese Communist Party and dismissed from public office.

 On August 11, 2017, he was indicted on suspicion of accepting bribes, corruption, abusing his powers, and holding a huge amount of property with unidentified sources.

 On January 15, 2018, he was sentenced to 18 years for accepting bribes, holding a huge amount of property from an unidentified source and abusing his power by the Loudi Intermediate People's Court.
 His wife Yang Lan was sentenced to 3 years for accepting bribes.